GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 Shortly after this email, when you receive a desktop notification prompting to restart the device, do the following:

 1. Restart your device.
-2. If prompted to enter your password, enter it.
+2. When prompted for password, enter it.

  ?>  While restarting, you will be notified that your device has been renamed and prompted to reset your password.
+This is to enforce a strong password policy.

 3. Reset your password.